-• I, (1) (1) insert full name of (2) (2) insert address Hereby request that the (3) (3) insert name of Council alter personal information regarding myself in the following manner: • I propose the following changes: The reasons for the changes are as follows: The documentary bases for those changes is as shown on the attached. d documents Note to Applicants: You have a right to request appropriate amendments are made (wh corrections, deletions or additions) to ensure that the personal information Council: (a) is accurate, and (b) having regard to the purpose for which the information was colle used) and to any purpose that is directly related to that purpose, date, complete and not misleading. ected (or is to be is relevant, up-to- If Council is not prepared to amend the personal information in accordance you, Council must take such steps as are reasonable to attach to the informanner as is capable of being read with the information, any statement pro- rmation in such a If your personal information is amended, you are entitled under the Privile Information Protection Act 1998 (PPIPA), if it is reasonably practicable, to the of that information notified of the amendments made by Council.
-Council may refuse to process your application in part, or in whole, if: there is an exemption to section 15 of the PPIPA; or a Code of Practice may restrict alteration.
+• The documentary bases for those changes is as shown on the attached documents

+Note to Applicants :

+You have a right to request appropriate amendments are made (whether by way of corrections, deletions or additions) to ensure that the personal information held by the Council:

+- (a) is accurate, and - (b) having regard to the purpose for which the information was collected (or is to be used) and to any purpose that is directly related to that purpose, is relevant, up-todate, complete and not misleading.

+If Council is not prepared to amend the personal information in accordance with a request by you, Council must take such steps as are reasonable to attach to the information in such a manner as is capable of being read with the information, any statement provided by you.

+If your personal information is amended, you are entitled under the Privacy and Personal Information Protection Act 1998 (PPIPA), if it is reasonably practicable, to the have recipients of that information notified of the amendments made by Council.

+Council may refuse to process your application in part, or in whole, if:

+- there is an exemption to section 15 of the PPIPA; or - a Code of Practice may restrict alteration.

 Enquiries concerning this matter can be addressed to: